iojini/apt-logistics-backup-destruction-ransomware/README.md

 ### 15. Defense Evasion: Process Termination

 Searched for evidence of process termination and discovered that the threat actor executed the following process termination command to forcefully terminate SQL Server: "taskkill" /F /IM sqlservr.exe.
-In addition, other database processes (e.g., MySQL, Oracle, PostgreSQL, MongoDB) and Office applications (e.g., Outlook, Excel) were also forcefully terminated across multiple systems.
+In addition, other database processes (e.g., MySQL, Oracle, PostgreSQL, MongoDB) and Office applications (e.g., Outlook, Excel, Word) were also forcefully terminated across multiple systems.
 This was likely performed to release file locks on high-value data stores, ensuring the ransomware could successfully encrypt the underlying database files and documents without interference.

 **Query used to locate events:**